 Help!
 My Child is Struggling with Reading

-If your child is struggling with reading and you suspect he/she is a kinesthetic learner, we can help!
-Reading is hard for kinesthetic children primarily because these children learn by moving and because they think in pictures.
+If your child is struggling with reading and you suspect they are a kinesthetic learner, we can help!
+Reading is hard for kinesthetic children primarily because they learn by moving and because they think in pictures.
 And let’s face it: the way we teach reading requires children to sit still and try to make sense of a bunch of symbols.

 The basics of how to help